Skip to main content

 Erlandson, KM; Geng, LN; Selvaggi, CA; et al., Annals of Internal Medicine

 This RECOVER study looked at 25 different blood tests to see if any of the tests could be used to tell if someone might have Long COVID.
 Long COVID is when someone feels sick for a long time after having COVID-19.
-Researchers took blood from people who did and did not have COVID.
+Researchers took blood from people who did and did not have COVID-19.
 They took blood from both groups 6 months after they got infected or after they joined the study.
 Researchers found small differences between the blood of people in each group.
-People who had COVID had slightly lower platelet counts (platelets help stop bleeding), a bit more sugar in their blood, and signs of possible kidney problems.
+People who had COVID-19 had slightly lower platelet counts (platelets help stop bleeding), a bit more sugar in their blood, and signs of possible kidney problems.
 But, these differences were very small and might not be very important in finding out if someone has Long COVID.
-The study found that none of the 25 blood tests could show if someone has Long COVID.
-This is because researchers could not tell if COVID caused the differences in the blood, or if they were there before people got sick.
+The study found that none of the 25 blood tests could show if someone has Long COVID because the test results were too similar between people with Long COVID and those without it.

 Back to Top